 Academic honesty is defined as completing all academic work without cheating, lying, stealing, or receiving assistance from any other person or using any source of information not appropriately authorized or attributed.

 All students are required to follow the academic honesty policy.
 All members of the university community are responsible for creating and maintaining an honest university and for knowing and understanding the policy on academic honesty.

-A Culture of Honesty, the academic honesty policy and procedures of the University of Georgia, will be made readily available to all students and instructors to ensure understanding of the academic honesty system and its proper functioning.
-The complete policy is available here for download.
+A Culture of Honesty is the academic honesty policy and procedures of the University of Georgia.
+The policy is available online at honesty.uga.edu.